yimp341/nd00333-capstone/starter_file/README.md

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment For this autoML experiment we set the primary metric to be the Accuracy.
+On the other hand, the number of folds for cross valitation is set to be 2.
+The reason for this is that the number of columns in the dataset (<500) is not large enough for each sample to be sufficiently large.
+Also, we want to save time.
+Finally, we set the experiment timeout minutes to be 30, for the dataset is not that large and we don't want the experiment to take so long for now.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?